woerzberger/website.hugo/content/home/teaching.md

 +++

-I am a teaching instructor of diverse courses and lab courses at Technische Hochschule Köln and Düsseldorf University of Applied Science dealing with software architectures and software engineering.
+I give diverse lectures and lab courses at Technische Hochschule Köln and Düsseldorf University of Applied Science dealing with software architectures and software engineering.